 The Boma – Place of Eating has fast become one of the most popular eating venues in Victoria Falls.
 It is undeniably touristy and can feel a little OTT at times, but the enthralling drumming session after each meal makes up for the crowds.
 This year’s visit to the Boma was during peak season so […]

 Although you need to book ahead for a number of activities in Victoria Falls, there are still plenty of things to do if you’re feeling spontaneous.
 Seeing the Victoria Falls themselves is one such example – all you need to do is show up and pay at the gate.
 Here are some of the places we […]

 Our base in Victoria Falls was the splendid Victoria Falls Safari Lodge.
 I had visited the lodge in the past for sundowners and to see the vulture feeding, but never as a bona fide hotel guest.
 Well, this time I got my chance – and the real thing definitely lived up to my expectations.
 Our […]

 The Harare itineraries and tours below are a starting point for visitors to get to know the city.
-The places in the itineraries are tagged on Google Maps (see the specific links below) so you can print them out and take them with you on your own self-guided tour.
-You’ll need a car or taxi […]
+I’ve grouped some of my favourite places and I’ve suggested itineraries to cover over a number of days.
+The places in the itineraries are tagged on Google Maps (see the specific links below) so you can print […]

 Experience the historic bridge the way its creators envisaged: in a steam train.